apazga/docker-pgmodeler/README.md

 ### MacOS

+Check first [this Medium post](https://yuryalencar.medium.com/pgmodeler-docker-1e78a1cd1350) and [this Gist](https://gist.github.com/yuryalencar/a6c65a1a0a01cbb90e98e66d13072efc) by [@yuryalencar](https://github.com/yuryalencar)

 On MacOS (following instructions tested on MacOS Big Sure), if you wish to run this image, you need to install XQuartz.
 With brew installed, do this:

 ```brew install xquartz```